tearust/teaproject/obsidian/_mining/FAQ-Mining.md

 Note that after planting into a mining machine, each CML will have a life span of approximately 2 weeks during the testnet epochs.
 This is an accelerated schedule specifically for the testnet as mainnet CML will have a lifespan of approximately 2 years.

 ## Why isn't my planted CML listed on wallet.teaproject.org?
-There might be mayn reasons, but first make sure you followed all the instructions.
-One step that's sometimes missed is the "create entity" step.
+There might be many reasons, but first make sure you followed all the instructions.
+One step that's sometimes missed is the "create entity" step after you plant your CML.
 If you don't create an entity, there's no way to pay you.
 Your entity is similar to a company owned by you that accepts your clients' payments.

 ## Why does my planted CML have a "pending" status?